 ● Sex: About 60% of people with ALS are male.

 ● Race: 93% of people with it are white.

-● Aging: An ALS diagnosis usually happens between the ages of 40 and 60.
-Most people get a diagnosis in their mid-50s.
+● Aging: Although the disease can strike at any age, symptoms most commonly develop between the ages of 55 and 75.
 You can get it earlier, though having it before 30 is very rare.

 ● Family history: A small percentage of ALS cases are passed down from family.